cyrus-raitava/Tatai_Project/README.md

 ## Computer Requirements

 To maximise the probability of the application running without problems, the user should run the application on a Linux OS, preferably Ubuntu.
-In order to be able to run this application and use it succesfully, you must have the following folder structure, after having unzipped the Project.zip:
+In order to be able to run this application and use it successfully, you must have the following folder structure, after having unzipped the Project.zip:

 ```
 Project
 |
-|__Tatai.jar (JAR file, from which you shold run the application)
+|__Tatai.jar (JAR file, from which you should run the application)
 |
 |__HTK (External Speech Recognition Software)
 |  |